 Election Fraud Cases

-Delores "Dee" Handy, of Crowley was found guilty of failing to mark a ballot as instructed when assisting an eldery voter, a misdemeanor.
-She is schedule to be sentenced on September 24, 2020.
-The potential penalty for this crime is one year imprisonment, a fine up to $1,000, or both.
+Delores "Dee" Handy, of Crowley was found guilty of failing to mark a ballot as instructed when assisting an elderly voter, a misdemeanor.
+She was sentenced to 11 months in jail which was suspended, two years of probation, and fined $800.

 In the 2014 Turkey Creek election, incumbent mayor Heather Cloud was voted out of office by a margin of four votes.
 It was later revealed that Stanley Leger, a campaign employee for challenger Bert Campbell, had paid $15 each to four mentally impaired individuals in exchange for their promise to vote for Campbell.
 Cloud challenged the election.
 The Third Circuit Court of Appeals of Louisiana ordered that the four votes be struck and a new election be held, which Cloud won.
 Leger later pleaded guilty to illegal electioneering, receiving a suspended six-month jail sentence and 18 months' probation.
 He was also ordered to pay a $500 fine and $2,000 in restitution to Mayor Cloud.